Samsung/ColorPatternTracker/README.md

+[Attention:
+1. A further optimized C++ code for the tracker is provided in Tracker_openmp folder.
-[Attention: Support for external libraries such as OpenCL is discontinued in a recent update of Android so this software in its current form may not work on certain phones.
-Kindly check back later for an update. ]
+2. Support for external libraries such as OpenCL is discontinued in a recent update of Android so this software in its current form may not work on certain phones.
+Kindly check back later for an update.]

 Color Pattern Tracker: User Guide